• Skip to primary navigation

 cooking brown rice risotto

 • This risotto recipe will take a longer time to cook, unlike processed rice.
-However, you can largely reduce the cooking time by soaking your brown rice for at least 12 hours, the longer the better.
+However, you can largely reduce the cooking time by soaking your brown rice for at least 12 hours.
+The longer, the better.

-• The other tip is to cook your risotto in a large-hard based pan/ saucepan, This ensures enough space for each grain to cook.
+• The other tip is to cook your risotto in a large-hard-based pan/ saucepan, This ensures enough space for each grain to cook.

 • Once you add the hot broth or boiling water, you will leave the risotto to simmer without your presence.